Jyothishjoy/Rh-Transferhydroformylation/MapLigands/README.md

 Windows:
 One can add desired ligands to Aaron tools custom library located under "C:\Users\jyothish\Aaron_libs"

-There need to have some preprocessing before adding ligands to the library.
+There needs to be some preprocessing before adding ligands to the library.

 1. If you are starting from mol files (eg: in ReaLigands), convert them first into xyz files using openbabel with the following command;